rmsk2/rustpwman/README.md

 ## Support for ChaCha20 Poly-1305 and AES-192 GCM

 When you build `rustpwman` with the `chacha20` feature you can use ChaCha20 Poly-1305 or AES-192 GCM as an alternative cipher for password file encryption.
 These algorithms are activated by setting the environment variable `PWMANCIPHER` to a value.
-If the variable is set to the value `AES192` then AES-192 GCM will be used.
-Any other value makes
-`rustpwman` using ChaCha20 Poly-1305.
+If the variable is set to the value `AES192` or `AES256` then AES-192 or AES-256 GCM will be used.
+Any other value makes `rustpwman` using ChaCha20 Poly-1305.
 If the variable is not set when `rustpwman` is started, then AES-256 GCM is used.
 Under Linux and MacOS you can for instance use
 `PWMANCIPHER=CHACHA20 rustpwman gui -i input_file.enc` to set the environment varible and start `rustpwman` in one go.
-ChaCha20 Poly-1305 provides security comparable to
-AES-256 GCM and so it comes down to a matter of taste which cipher you use.
-Even though AES-192 has a shorter key than AES-256 a key length of 192 bits should still be past anyones paranoia level and on top of that it is very unlikely that you use a password with a 192 bit or higher entropy to derive the encryption key used by `rustpwan` in the first place.
-There are even some (more theoretical) attacks which affect AES-192 less than AES-256 so if you want to use it, here it is.

 As an alternative to setting an environment variable you can also use the `--cipher` or `-c` command line option and one of the parameters
 `aes256`, `aes192` or `chacha20` to determine the cipher which is used by `rustpwman`.
 This option works with the `enc`, `dec` and the `gui` command.
+This may serve as an example: `rustpwman gui -i input_file.enc -c chacha20`.

+ChaCha20 Poly-1305 provides security comparable to AES-256 GCM and so it comes down to a matter of taste which cipher you use.
+Even though AES-192 has a shorter key than AES-256 a key length of 192 bits should still be past anyones paranoia level.
+On top of that it is very unlikely that you use a password with a 192 bit or higher entropy to derive the encryption key used by `rustpwan` in the first place.
+There are even some (more theoretical) attacks which affect AES-192 less than AES-256 so if you want to use it, here it is.

 # Rustpwman under Windows